jimhendy/PandemicGame/README.md

 TODO:
 * role card in top right corner rather than just role name
 * role log messages and top tight hover could be in role colours
-* share knowledge Pick a card to discard (probably discard_card_name default)
 * > 6 Research stations should be build by moving one
-* Download font to provide from static directory (fixed?) * Infection & player cards unicodes icons don't show on firefox/mac
+* Download font to provide from static directory
 * Match font to game font on board (irsa thin)

-* Remaining player cards counter only updates for the current player
+* Remaining cards counter not quite correct.
+Not working on initial deal and stopped at 1 when deck empty

 * Restart game button in selection page / another page with current game/new game